Librato on Heroku is Going Away and Hosted Graphite Is the Better Next Step

 Download the Heroku Cheatsheet

-If you want to learn more about Heroku, our Heroku Cheat Sheet is just what you need.
-It's full of useful tips, commands, and good ways to use Heroku.
+If you want to learn more about Heroku's dyno and router metrics, our Heroku Cheat Sheet is just what you need.
+It's full of useful tips, commands, and good ways to interpret Heroku metrics.
 It's a great help for beginners and experienced developers alike.
 Get your copy today and take your Heroku skills to the next level!

 You might also like other posts...